-Course Policies: The Canvas site and your video discussions should be considered sanctuaries for the pursuit of knowledge.
+Course Policies: The Canvas discussion boards should be considered sanctuaries for the pursuit of knowledge.
 Those who enter them should be committed to learning and to respect the ideas and opinions of others.
 Undesirable behavior will lead to dismissal from the discussion board and even expulsion from the course.
 Undesirable behavior includes (but is not limited to), harassment of any kind or inappropriate or unrelated comments.